-19 A private onsite water treatment and storage system is utilized to serve the Carneros Resort and Spa, Carneros Cottages, and Carneros Homes.
+&lt;sup>24 A private onsite water treatment and storage system is utilized to serve the Carneros Resort and Spa, Carneros Cottages, and Carneros Homes.
 Groundwater and trucked water are blended to produce water of adequate quality and quantity.

-20 The water supply contract between CVWD and the City specifies that the District may only provide water service for domestic, agricultural, and winery connections.
-A new water contract service area map would also be required.
+The Water Supply Contract between CVWD and the City specifies that the District may only provide water service for domestic, agricultural, and winery connections.
+A new Water Supply Contractwater contract service area map would also be necessary.